Öland-class destroyer

 The Öland class was a Swedish destroyer class.
-From 1943 to 1947 two destroyers were constructed, HSwMS Öland and HSwMS Uppland.
-Originally four ships were planned for the class but after the end of World War II two were canceled.
+From 1943 to 1947, two destroyers were constructed, HSwMS Öland and HSwMS Uppland.
+Originally four ships were planned for the class, but after the end of World War II, two were canceled.
 When commissioned the ships were the largest destroyers that had ever served in the Swedish navy.
 The ships served in the navy until 1979 when the last ship was decommissioned.

 Design

 The Öland class was 111 m long and had a displacement of 2,250 tons when fully loaded making it, when commissioned, the largest destroyer class in the navy.
 Because of their weight the destroyers were constructed with a double hull to withstand damages better.
 Some parts of the inner hull were made of armor to protect important parts like the engine room.

+Main armament was a new pattern of Bofors 120mm semi-automatic gun arranged in a pair of twin high angle mountings making them truly dual purpose.